Alsoabout Pole experience

 - 2012 – 2019 – Ida has also held at least 15-20 internal teacher trainings and development trainings (10-20 hours) for new and experienced instructors at FLOW studios, all levels.

-In 2018 the first open and external instructor training was held, inviting anyone from any studio.
+In 2018 the first open and external instructor training was held, inviting anyone from any studio and since then several appreciated trainings has been held.

 - 2019 March – IPSF Code of points training